-Second Son is book 2 of The Watchers series and it is coming late in 2017.
+Second Son, book 2 of The Watchers is coming September 30, 2017.

 Birds of a feather are tethered.

 Every person alive was affected by the relics found amongst the ruins of the Gwellen stone circle.
 However, as though a trendy topic gone viral for a short time, except for a tabloid headline or two, the world continued to spin very scientifically on its axis.
 Even Dr. Mallory Jacks remained skeptical, despite all she had witnessed.

 Two years after the moment of first discovery, the artifacts still defied rational explanation.
 It was likely the true impact of the finds would rumble through the halls of laboratories, universities, museums, as well as pews for ages to come.
 That is if human life on the planet existed that long.

 For beyond the boundaries of terra firma and mankind’s limited senses, there are mysterious powers at work.
 The unseen forces know that civilization has failed to steer themselves toward a better course, time and time again.
 Thus, when Grey returns to Cornwall a changed man—with another fantastic story to tell—his and Mallory’s love for one another will be tested, and humanity along with its mortality will be judged one last time.

 Teaser from Chapter 6